 Self-Learning Validation

-Self-learning validation is one of five intelligence layers that make modelBridge an adaptive, self-maintaining system.
+Self-learning validation is one of eight intelligent systems that make modelBridge an adaptive, self-improving system.
 While the dynamic UI renders itself from schemas and cost estimates update in real time, the validation system takes it a step further — it learns from failures and improves over time.

 How It Works

-Section titled “4.
-Future Attempts Are Blocked”On every subsequent attempt, the learned constraint is checked during preflight validation (every 500ms while media is selected).
-If your media does not meet the requirement, you see:
+Section titled “3.
+Future attempts are checked automatically”On every subsequent attempt, the learned requirement is checked before anything is sent.
+If your media doesn’t meet the requirement, you see:

 - Red border on the media card